 A player might grab an egg white omelet with some turkey sausage stuffed inside or an English muffin with some peanut butter smeared on top.

 Mark Teixiera, who plays third base for the New York Yankees, often starts his day with a simple smoothie.
-His favorite recipe mixes berries with yogurt and a little spinach.
+His favorite recipe is mixed berries with yogurt and a little spinach.
 The player claims that he lost weight and gained more muscle mass on a gluten-free diet, which he follows during the off-season.

 Tampa Bay Rays’ player Jake Odorizzi claims that eating more protein helped him increase muscle mass, which helped him on the field.
 His favorite breakfast includes eight whole eggs.